-So, under the Castle Doctrine, if you were in your home, there was no duty to retreat.
+Accordingly, under the Castle Doctrine, if you were in your home, there was no duty to retreat.
 But remember, even though the Castle Doctrine removed the retreat requirement, the homeowner (or lawful occupant) was still required to show that he or she reasonably believed that force was necessary to prevent death or serious bodily harm.

 Florida’s Stand Your Ground law is not a new development in American jurisprudence.
 In the mid-to-late nineteenth century, American courts began narrowing and restricting the duty to retreat regarding self-defense.
-Notably, the Ohio Supreme Court in 1876, ruled that “the criminal law will not permit the taking of human life to repel a mere trespass, . . . but a true man, who is without fault, is not obliged to fly from an assailant, who, by violence or surprise, maliciously seeks to take his life or do him enormous bodily harm.”
+Notably, the Ohio Supreme Court in 1876, ruled “the criminal law will not permit the taking of human life to repel a mere trespass, . . . but a true man, who is without fault, is not obliged to fly from an assailant, who, by violence or surprise, maliciously seeks to take his life or do him enormous bodily harm.”
 Erwin v.
 State, 29 Ohio St. 186, 199 (1876).
 About a year after Erwin, the Supreme Court of Indiana also embraced the “no retreat” approach in Runyan v.
 State, 57 Ind.
 80 (1877).
-In Runyan, the court held that “When a person, being without fault and in a place where he has a right to be, is violently assaulted, he may, without retreating, repel force by force, and if, in reasonable exercise of his right of self-defense, his assailant is killed, he is justifiable.1
+In Runyan, the court held the following:

+When a person, being without fault and in a place where he has a right to be, is violently assaulted, he may, without retreating, repel force by force, and if, in reasonable exercise of his right of self-defense, his assailant is killed, he is justifiable.1

 In the years following, other state courts began to follow suit and endorse the “no retreat” approach, and at the close of the 19th century the United States Supreme Court joined the national conversation and embraced the “no retreat” approach in Beard v.
 United States, 158 U.S. 550 (1895).
 About 26 years later, in Brown v.
-United States, 256 U.S. 335 (1921), Supreme Court Justice Oliver Wendell Holmes rejected the retreat rule famously writing for the court, “Detached reflection cannot be demanded in the presence of an uplifted knife.”
+United States, 256 U.S. 335 (1921), Supreme Court Justice Oliver Wendell Holmes rejected the retreat rule famously writing for the Court, “Detached reflection cannot be demanded in the presence of an uplifted knife.”

 First, the most obvious change from the common law doctrine of self-defense, is the absence of the “duty to retreat” requirement.
-Under Florida Statutes section 776.012, someone can lawfully defend themself using deadly force without the duty to retreat, regardless of where that person is when faced with the threat/attack.
-The only requirement is that the individual must be in a place where he/she is lawfully entitled to be when the threat/attack occurs.
+Under section 776.012, someone can lawfully defend themself using deadly force without the duty to retreat, regardless of where that person is when faced with the threat/attack.2 The only requirement is that the individual must be in a place where he/she is lawfully entitled to be when the threat/attack occurs.
 This basically expands the Castle Doctrine to any place were a person has a right to be.

 Today’s Stand Your Ground law further protects those who assert self-defense and extends the permissible use of force with regard to dwellings, residences, and occupied vehicles.
-It does this by creating two conclusive presumptions, that are codified in Florida Statute 776.013.
+It does this by creating two conclusive presumptions, that are codified in Florida Statute 776.013.3

 “Subsections (1), (2), (4), and (5) of section 776.013 expand the “castle” to include a dwelling, residence, or occupied vehicle.
 These subsections all work together to provide for presumptions that make it easier for a person in the “castle” to establish the justifiable use of deadly force.”
 Little v.
 State, 111 So.
 3d 214 (Fla.
 2d DCA 2013).